- Start date(s):

 You can progress onto a beginners Japanese programme to expand your skills.

-No previous experience is necessary, just an interest in learning about Japan.
+No previous experience is necessary, just an interest in learning about the Japanese language and culture.